 - Rupture of the placenta or the uterus

-In addition, Infants can suffer from the effects of HIE in the postpartum period.
+In addition, infants can develop HIE due to complications that occur in the postpartum period, or after delivery.
 Premature babies are particularly at risk of suffering brain injury or even death if HIE occurs after delivery.
 The most common causes of postpartum HIE include:

 - Severe cardiac or pulmonary disease